finos/FDC3/website/versioned_docs/version-2.0/api/ref/DesktopAgent.md

 Find out more information about a particular intent by passing its name, and optionally its context and/or a desired result context type.

 `findIntent` is effectively granting programmatic access to the Desktop Agent's resolver.
-It returns a promise resolving to the intent, its metadata and metadata about the apps and app instances that are registered to handle it.
+It returns a promise resolving to an `AppIntent` which provides details of the intent, its metadata and metadata about the apps and app instances that are registered to handle it.
 This can be used to raise the intent against a specific app or app instance.

-If the resolution fails, the promise will return an `Error` with a string from the [`ResolveError`](Errors#resolveerror) enumeration.
+If the resolution fails, the promise MUST be rejected with an `Error` Object with a `message` chosen from the [`ResolveError`](Errors#resolveerror) enumeration.
+This includes the case where no apps are found that resolve the intent, when the `ResolveError.NoAppsFound` message should be used.

 Result types may be a type name, the string `"channel"` (which indicates that the app will return a channel) or a string indicating a channel that returns a specific type, e.g. `"channel<fdc3,instrument>"`.
 If intent resolution to an app returning a channel is requested, the desktop agent MUST include both apps that are registered as returning a channel and those registered as returning a channel with a specific type in the response.